Druid1984/1st_blog/_posts/2021-03-08-blog-post-title-from-file-name.md

 Delve deeper into the dark lines blended between a programmers subconcious and experience the human condition inputed by our very own source code!

-The future they say is AI whos coding these substructures of artificial intelignce programmers? or scientists? jump into my discussion on this curious topic and find out what really is making society want this to advance and why its being implimented without underdstanding the costs of our own creations.
+The future they say is AI who's coding these substructures of artificial intelignce programmers? or scientists? jump into my discussion on this curious topic and find out what really is making society want this to advance and why its being implimented without underdstanding the costs of our own creations.